 The Company has also designated certain of its Euro- and British Pound-denominated senior notes and Euro commercial paper notes as net investment hedges to hedge a portion of its net investment in certain subsidiaries whose functional currencies are the Euro and the British Pound.
-On May 24, 2023, in conjunction with the public offering and issuance of the 4.500% Euro-denominated senior notes due in May 2031 (see Note 12), the Company elected to designate such notes as a net investment hedge and simultaneously de-designated its existing net investment hedge election on its 0.375% Euro-denominated senior notes, the Company entered into a forward exchange contract, not designated as a hedge, with matching critical terms which settled in July 2023 in conjunction with the maturity of the senior notes.
+On May 24, 2023, in conjunction with the public offering and issuance of the 4.500% Euro-denominated senior notes due in May 2031 (see Note 12), the Company elected to designate such notes as a net investment hedge and simultaneously de-designated its existing net investment hedge election on its 0.375% Euro-denominated senior notes due in July 2023.
+To mitigate foreign currency exchange exposure on the 0.375% Euro-denominated senior notes, the Company entered into a forward exchange contract, not designated as a hedge, with matching critical terms which settled in July 2023 in conjunction with the maturity of the senior notes.